Top 12 Dates in the Horse Racing Calendar

 Average Date: 7th April

 The Grand National at Aintree is the world’s most famous steeplechase, and it’s a key date on the UK horse racing calendar.
 This historic race, a highlight of the National Hunt season, tests horses over 30 fences, making it one of the most challenging events for both horses and jockeys.
 The unpredictable nature of the Grand National makes it one of the most popular betting events of the year.
-Whether you’re a seasoned bettor or new to the sport, the Grand National offers thrilling horse racing tips to consider as you place your bets.
+Whether you’re a seasoned punter or new to the sport, the Grand National offers a thrilling spectacle for all.

 Average Date: 17th April

 Just one week after Aintree, the Scottish Grand National at Ayr is a key event in the National Hunt season.
-The four-mile challenge offers plenty of excitement and betting opportunities, particularly for those looking to cash in on horse racing tips.
-Horses that miss out at Aintree often come to Ayr for a second chance at success.
-For bettors, this is a great opportunity to look for value on horses that performed well in previous races but didn’t quite take the win.
+The four-mile challenge offers plenty of excitement and betting opportunities.
+Horses that don’t get into the Grand National often turn up at Ayr for their chance at glory.

 Average Date: 1st–2nd May

-The Guineas Festival at Newmarket kicks off the flat racing season and sets the stage for some of the most prestigious races of the year.
-The 1,000 and 2,000 Guineas races are central to this festival, making it an exciting time for bettors to place their bets.
-It’s also a chance to get a preview of potential stars for the upcoming flat racing season.
-The festival provides valuable horse racing tips, especially for those keeping an eye on future races like the Epsom Derby and Oaks.
+The Guineas Festival at Newmarket kicks off the flat racing season proper, and sets the stage for some of the most prestigious races of the year.
+The 1,000 and 2,000 Guineas races are central to this festival and the first Classics of the year.
+Huge races in their own right, the meeting is also a preview of potential stars for the upcoming Turf season.

 5. Chester May Festival